-In 2021 Mikyle obtained his Bachelor of Music degree from the University of Cape Town graduating with a distinction in organ under the tutelage of Grant Bräsler.
-He has performed as either an accompanist or recitalist at the Baxter Concert Hall, University of Pretoria, St George’s Cathedral, Cape Town City Hall and St Thomas Church, Durban.
-In 2019, he participated as a finalist in the Unisa Music Competition and later, in 2020, was awarded a bursary for organ studies from the South African Church and Concert Organists Society.
+In 2021 Mikyle obtained his Bachelor of Music degree from the University of Cape Town, graduating with distinction in organ under the tutelage of Grant Bräsler.
+He has performed as either an accompanist or recitalist at the Baxter Concert Hall, the University of Pretoria, St George’s Cathedral, the Cape Town City Hall and St Thomas Church, Durban.
+In 2019, he participated as a finalist in the Unisa Music Competition and later, in 2020, was awarded a bursary for organ studies from the South African Church and Concert Organists’ Society.

-As a church musician in both the Catholic and Anglican churches, he is also the Secretary of the Royal School of Church, Cape Town branch.
-Mikyle had the privilege of being appointed as an Organ Scholar at St Michael and All Angels, Observatory under the direction of Deon Irish.
-In addition to publishing his album of the St Mary’s Cathedral organ on major streaming platforms, it has also featured on Fine Music Radio in 2020 as part of their PlayOn Series.
-After completing his Postgraduate Certificate in Education at STADIO last year, Mikyle is pursuing an organ performance Master in Music degree in 2023.
+As a church musician in both Catholic and Anglican churches, he is also the Secretary of the Royal School of Church Music, Cape Town branch.
+Mikyle had the privilege of being appointed as an Organ Scholar at St Michael and All Angels, Observatory, under the direction of Deon Irish.
+In addition to publishing his album of the St Mary’s Cathedral organ on major streaming platforms, it has also featured on Fine Music Radio in 2020 as part of their PLAY ON! series.
+After completing his Postgraduate Certificate in Education at STADIO last year, Mikyle is pursuing a Master of Music degree in organ performance in 2023.